tedneward/Azgaarnoth/Classes/Prestige/GlyphCaster.md

 ## Glyphstore
 *2nd-level glyph caster feature*

 You can “store” a spell.
 You cast the spell as a ritual (even if it is not normally a ritual spell).
 The spell does not have its usual effect when cast in this way.
-Instead, the glyphstored spell appears as a glowing, immaterial rune floating near you, giving off dim light in a 5-foot radius.
+Instead, the glyphstored spell appears as a glowing, immaterial glyph floating near you, giving off dim light in a 5-foot radius.
 It may be targeted normally with dispel magic spells and similar effects.
 The glyphstored spell lasts until you finish your next long rest or you fall unconscious.

 While your glyphstored spell lasts, you may trigger it as a reaction, at which time it takes effect normally as if you had just cast it.
 You determine targets and other variable aspects of the spell when you trigger it.

-A glyphstored spell counts as an inscribed rune.
+A glyphstored spell counts as an inscribed glyph.

 ## Glyph Ward
 *3rd-level glyph caster feature*